alexeysas/sdc-advanced-lane-finding/writeup_template.md

 Here's a [link to my video result](./project_video.mp4)

----

 ### Discussion

 #### 1. Issues and future updates

-One of the challenging tasks to make lane finding algorithm work correctly is a large number of hyper parameters to tune including:
+One of the challenging tasks to make lane finding algorithm work correctly is many hyper parameters to tune including:

 * Sliding windows size and count
-* Gradients and color selecion thresholds for the processing pipelines
+* Gradients and color selection thresholds for the processing pipelines
-* Pipline configuration
+* Pipeline configuration
-* Vertical distance to amalize for the perspective transform
+* Vertical distance to analyze for the perspective transform

-Additionaly, algorithm does not work so well when there are complex shadows on the road, road is not clear and lines are old and not bright.
+Additionally, algorithm does not work so well when there are complex shadows on the road, road is not clear and lines are old and not bright.

-Also algorithm will likely fail then there are "fake" lines on the road and road boarders similar to the lane lines.
+Also, algorithm will likely fail then there are "fake" lines on the road and road boarders like the lane lines.
 Second video illustrates these issues well.

-For the future improvement we can thing about following ways:
+For the future improvement, we can thing about following ways:

 * Use information about standard lane width to filter such artifacts as "fake" lines.
-* Implement more robast algorithm to reject outliers.
-For exanple we can use GPS and map information to find real road curvature and compare with detected.
+* Implement more robust algorithm to reject outliers.
+For example, we can use GPS and map information to find real road curvature and compare with detected.
-* Even if I used information from the previous frame as a starting point to detect lines - this still can be improved by using combined information from the n previous frames -to achive more stable result.
+* Even if I used information from the previous frame as a starting point to detect lines - this still can be improved by using combined information from the n previous frames - to achieve more stable result.
-* Additionaly we can think about a ways of adjusting hyperparameters according to the lightning confitions and road state.
+* Additionally, we can think about a ways of adjusting hyperparameters according to the lightning conditions and road state.
 As some parameters works pretty good on the shadowed clean road but not so good for road of different color.